pprunty/motormongo/README.md

 ## Congratulations 🎉

-You've successfully created your first motormongo Object Document Mapper class. 🥳
+You've successfully created your first `motormongo` Object Document Mapper class. 🥳

-The subsequent sections detail the datatype fields provided by motormongo, as well as the CRUD operations available on the classmethods and object instance methods of a motormongo document.
+The subsequent sections detail the datatype fields provided by `motormongo`, as well as the CRUD operations available on the classmethods and object instance methods of a `motormongo` document.

-If you wish to get straight into how to integrate motormongo with your `FastAPI` application, skip ahead to the [FastAPI Integration](#fastapi-integration) section.
+If you wish to get straight into how to integrate `motormongo` with your `FastAPI` application, skip ahead to the [FastAPI Integration](#fastapi-integration) section.

 ## motormongo Fields